 The long, slender body of a snake is well adapted to its lifestyle.
 Snakes can slither through tight spaces and climb up walls without having to worry about their size.
 They also have flexible jaws that enable them to swallow prey larger than themselves.
 The scales on a snake’s body protect it from predators and provide insulation from the elements.
 In addition, many species of snakes have specialized organs that allow them to sense vibrations in the ground or air, helping them detect potential prey or predators.

-See also What is Sumatran Tiger Animal
+See also What is Sheepshead Fish Animal

 Camouflage and Coloration